stinkyink/vero-api/sections/api/events.md

 - auth_token (required) - your API authorisation token.
 This can be found by logging into your Vero account and selecting "Account" (at the top of the page)
 - event_name (required) - the name of the event
 - identity (required) - a JSON object which contains a set of user attributes.
-This object **must** contain at least one field, 'email' (a valid email address)
+This object **must** contain at least one field, 'id' (a unique string for the user)
 - development_mode (optional) - a boolean to indicate whether the event is tracked in development mode. default: false

 **Example request:**